3rd party cookies and post-cookies advertising - fact check

 Articles in media may be not clear and make the marketers confused about cookie-based advertising.
 Furthermore, the meaning of a few terms is crucial for understanding the entire discussion.
 Let’s take a look at the differences between the 3rd party cookies and the 3rd party data.

 Simply speaking, the 3rd party data is data from external data providers.
 It sounds similar to the 3rd party cookies, but those are completely different types of data.
 The 3rd party data includes all the information that data providers can collect from partners, publishers, research companies, social media plugins, etc. Every data sold by them is called the 3rd party data.
 They can consist of demographic characteristics, geolocation, interests and buying intentions of visitors.
-Delivered data is usually totally anonymous and cannot be tied to the user, to whom the cookie belongs to.

 The 3rd party cookie is a cookie created by a domain other than a user visits.
 For example, when a user visits a website with a social media plugin implemented, the plugin may create a cookie in which there are stored information about users’ likes and shares.